-The International Resource Panel (IRP) was launched by the United Nations Environment Programme (UN Environment) in 2007 to build and share the knowledge needed to improve our use of resources worldwide.
+The International Resource Panel (IRP) was launched by the United Nations Environment Programme (UNEP) in 2007 to build and share the knowledge needed to improve our use of resources worldwide.

-The Panel consists of eminent scientists, highly skilled in resource management issues.
-Their reports distil the latest scientific, technical and socio-economic findings around global resource use.
-They provide advice and connections between policymakers, industry and the community on ways to improve global and local resource management.
-The Panel includes scientists and governments from both developed and developing regions, civil society, industrial and international organizations.
+The Panel provides advice and connections between policymakers, industry and the community on ways to improve global and local resource management.
+It includes scientists, governments from both developed and developing regions, civil society, industrial and international organizations.

 The Panel's goal is to steer us away from overconsumption, waste and ecological harm to a more prosperous and sustainable future.

-We are confident it is possible to move to a new worldwide system of resource use that is socially equitable, economically efficient, and environmentally healthy – a system called by some the ‘green economy’.
+The IRP has the urgent task of helping to transform how we use and re-use resources.
+Its work proves that it is possible to move to a new paradigm of resource use that is socially equitable, economically efficient, and environmentally healthy.

 The Panel’s specific mission is to: